DeepDolphin/happy-birthday-project/README.md

 # Project Description:
-An application for playing music (specifically happy birthday) to be ran on an ARM processor on a DE1-SoC FPGA board.
+An application for synthesizing and playing music (specifically happy birthday) to be ran on an ARM processor on a DE1-SoC FPGA board.

 # Status Reports: